Adi Said: Kasuka

 Adi signed for Kasuka FC in time for the 2022 Brunei FA Cup season.
 He scored a brace on his debut against Lun Bawang FC in a 13–0 victory on 7 August.
 He followed this with four goals in the next fixture against Dagang FT.
 He scored a total of 20 goals en route to the final of the competition where he faced off against his former club DPMM FC in a losing effort, 2–1 at the Track & Field Sports Complex on 4 December.

 Adi scored the first goal of the 2023 Brunei Super League against MS PPDB on 3 March, which finished 4–0.
+On 25 June, he scored a hat-trick in an 8–1 win over Jerudong FC.
+A month later against Wijaya FC, he scored twice in the first half when the match was postponed due to heavy rain seven minutes after the restart.
+The match resumed on 2 August when he scored a penalty and finished the match 8–1, in doing so became the footballer who achieved the longest hat-trick ever.
+At the conclusion of the league, Adi gained his first local championship medal after propelling Kasuka to the league title unbeaten, scoring 23 goals in 15 appearances.

+In the first game for Kasuka as defending champions in the 2024–25 season on 1 September 2024, Adi scored a hat-trick against Lun Bawang to help his side gain a 9–0 victory.
+He netted 12 goals for the season as Kasuka won their second championship in a row by beating DPMM II 2–3 in the final fixture on 2 February 2025.